Number (sports): Canadian football

 Canadian football, such as that played at the university level in U Sports or professionally in the Canadian Football League (CFL), follows similar rules to amateur American football, with some minor exceptions.
 In the original numbering system, offensive linemen wore numbers from 40 to 69 and numbers 70–79 were allocated to receivers.
 A rules change in 2008 switched numbers 40–49 from offensive linemen to eligible receivers.
 Any eligible player, whether he is a quarterback, running back, receiver, or a kicker, can wear any eligible number.
 Doug Flutie wore his Boston College number of 22 when he played quarterback for the BC Lions and No. 20 for the Calgary Stampeders.
 Currently, numbers 1–49 and 70–89 are eligible while 50–69 are not.
 They can be used as ineligible players in eligible positions.
 Numbers 90–99 are generally worn on defense although in the early days of the CFL, 90s were common on offense.
-The number 0 (and 00) is also allowed in the CFL, unlike in the NFL.
-A defensive player can wear any number he chooses, regardless of the position he plays.
+The numbers 0 and 00 are also allowed in the CFL, although since the beginning of the 2023 CFL season, teams are not permitted to issue both 0 and 00 simultaneously as this "creates significant issues with the statistical and scouting systems the teams deploy".
+Defensive players' numbers have no position-based restrictions.

 Handball

-According to the International Handball Federation, numbers from 1 to 99 can be used.
+According to the International Handball Federation, players may wear numbers from 1 to 99.

-The goalkeeper has often the number 12 or 1.
+Goalkeepers often wears the numbers 12 and 1.
 16 is also common.

-The field player has often the other numbers from 1 to 20.
-Sometimes the players has also the last two digits of the year of their birth.
+Field players usually have the remaining numbers from 1 to 20.
+Sometimes the players also have the last two digits of their birth year.